afrid0315/shell_scripting-linux_topics/README.md

 10. **id**: Displays comprehensive user identity information, including UID, GID, and group memberships.
 11. **id -u**: Displays only the user ID (UID) of the current or specified user.
 12. **VALIDATE** we use for repetative script or loops. (same script updating multiple times we can use validate and reduce script size).
+13. **cut -d ':' -f 1**: cut is used to split text by a delimiter and select specific fields. -d ':' sets the delimiter to a colon (:). -f 1 selects the second field after splitting the line by the colon.

 ## Access Arguments:
 **$0** - Script Name